 Hybrid conference – hybrid panel discussions

-The conference was held in a hybrid format, so the welcoming remarks by Alexander Hochradel, representing the German Federal Ministry for Research and Development were broadcast via screen.
+The conference was held in a hybrid format, so the welcoming remarks by Alexander Hochradel, representing the German Federal Ministry for Education and Research were broadcast via screen.
 The conference room was well suited for a hybrid event, so that virtual contributions also came across well, as was shown afterwards in three panel discussions: In particular, the first discussion panel on the topic of “Long-term strategies for workforce development”, moderated by Mario Kratsch, Vice President GACC Midwest, showed that hybrid formats are well suited even for panel discussions.
 Hannes Barske, Head of the Internationalisation of Vocational Education and Training Department at the DLR Project Management Agency, joined the discussion via screen transmission from Germany.

 David Langdon (Senior Advisor, U.S. Department of Commerce), Brent Parton (Senior Advisor for Workforce, Department of Labor, Moderator Mario Kratsch (Vice President GACC Midwest)